liris-xr/AdaptiveStreaming/README.md

 The principle is as follows: the objects are broken down into different levels of detail which are stored on a server.
 On the client side, a script evaluates the different levels of detail depending on the user's position / rotation and available bandwidth, and determines the best level of detail, which will be decompressed and added to the scene.

-Please refer to the *README.md* files contained in the corresponding folders for building and running.
+The code uses [Babylon.js](https://www.babylonjs.com) and is in the folder with the same name.
+Please refer to the *README.md* files contained in this folder for building and running.

 ## TODOS